 The majority of homes include standard devices like water heaters.
 However, the water entering your house is often chilly or hot, depending on the season.
 It would help if you had a water heater to have warm enough water to wash your clothes, take a bath, or shower.

-One might wonder, what size breaker for water heater?
-Before we get to that, they usually reside in a utility room or basement and resemble large metal cylinders.
-However, tankless water heaters, which offer limitless hot water on demand, are one of the noteworthy aspects of more recent types.
+One might wonder, what size breaker for a water heater?
+Before that, they usually resided in a utility room or basement, resembling large metal cylinders.
+However, tankless water heaters offer limitless hot water on demand and are noteworthy aspects of more recent types.

 What Size Breaker for Water Heater?